Hnodomar/C-Internet-Chat/README.md

 * The client runs Boost ASIO's (asynchronous functionality) on a separate thread to the client interface.

+* The server features a logging functionality that allows an administrator to track usage/traffic across channels, and can be toggled between standard output and a logging file with flag '-log' on server start from the CLI.

 ## Dependencies

 * Boost 1.75 - set of C++ libraries; ASIO library used for networking https://www.boost.org/